tequeter/dryspec/packages/Codex/dryspec.md

 ## Critique and review

-When reviewing existing specs, look for typical LeanSDD failure modes and offer concrete suggestions rather than silently rewriting everything.
+When reviewing existing specs, look for typical DrySpec failure modes and offer concrete suggestions rather than silently rewriting everything.

 Common issues to check: